MooersLab/latextips/README.md

 }
 ```

-## How to tell with URLs
+## How to deal with URLs the bleed in the right margin

 Web addresses or URLs are frequently used to refer to resources on the World Wide Web.
 URLs are useful to display because they can evolve.
-Knowledge of an older URL can aid the finding of the current URL.
+Knowledge of an outdated URL can aid the discovery of the current URL.
-However, LaTeX does not know hot to line wrap URL so they project into the right margin.
+However, LaTeX does not know how to line wrap URL so they project into the right margin.

 To address this problem, I put URLs in footnotes at the bottom of the page where they are out of the way.
 I use the the command `\footnote{\url{ }}`.